 Unless certain exceptions apply, agencies must undertake notice-and-comment rulemaking in order to issue "legislative rules" under the APA.
 The parties do not question that the Mandate is a legislative rule.
 As such, the only potential exception to the APA's rulemaking requirements is where the agency "for good cause finds (and incorporates the finding and a brief statement of reasons therefor in the rules issued) that notice and public procedure thereon are impracticable, unnecessary, or contrary to the public interest."
 5 U.S.C. §553(b)(B).
 Although the Administration made weak findings to support bypassing a rulemaking, the Administration also promulgated its Mandate as an "interim final rule."
-In the absence of a viable exception to notice-and-comment rulemaking, the concept of interim final rules (i.e., rules that take effect until the agency gets around to promulgating lawful rules) is foreign to the APA.
+Absent a viable exception to notice-and-comment rulemaking, however, interim final rules (i.e., rules that take effect until the agency gets around to promulgating lawful rules) are foreign to the APA.

-An agency's good-cause finding is, of course, reviewable, Northwest Airlines, Inc. v.
+An agency's good-cause finding is, of course, reviewable, U.S. v.
+Cain, 583 F.3d 408, 420-21 (6th Cir.
+2009); Northwest Airlines, Inc. v.
 Goldschmidt, 645 F.2d 1309, 1320-21 (8th Cir.
 1981), and the Administration's justification is clearly inadequate.
 At the outset, "it should be clear beyond contradiction or cavil that Congress expected, and the courts have held, that the various exceptions to the notice-and-comment provisions of section 553 will be narrowly construed and only reluctantly countenanced."
 State of N.J., Dept. of Environmental Protection v.
 U.S. Environmental Protection Agency, 626 F.2d 1038, 1045-46 (D.C.
 Cir.
 1980); Mack Trucks, Inc. v.
 E.P.A., 682 F.3d 87, 94 (D.C.
 Cir.
-2012) (same); U.S. Steel Corp. v.
-E.P.A., 649 F.2d 572, 575-76 (8th Cir.
-1981); Goldschmidt, 645 F.2d at 1320-21.
-The APA's legislative history shows just how narrow Congress intended these exceptions to be:
+2012) (same); Cain, 583 F.3d at 420-21 (same).
+The APA's legislative history shows just how narrow these exceptions are: